 Parents who drive their children to school are asked to observe the following procedures that are designed to increase the overall safety of our school.
 Please do not drive into the bus lanes.
 The first entrance to the school is for buses only.
-Enter through the second entrance and proceed to the sidewalk as far forward as possible, and drop off to the sidewalk.
+Enter through the second entrance and proceed to the sidewalk as far forward as possible.
+Then drop off your student at the sidewalk by the gymnasium entrance, pulling up as far forward as possible.

-At Pick-Up, park your vehicle and sign your student out through the cafeteria doors.
-Please use the sidewalk at the end of the bus lane.
+When picking your child up at dismissal, park your vehicle.
 DO NOT walk between buses.
 Please be reminded that students being picked up will be called after first run buses.
-Calling for students being picked up will begin at approximately 3:15.
-If your child is in grades 5-8, you may check the box on the transportation waiver for your child to be dismissed directly from homeroom to your vehicle.
-If your child is in grades 3-4, please come to the cafeteria doors and a staff member will release your child to you.
+These students will be dismissed at approximately 3:15.
+If your child is in grades 5-8, your child will be dismissed directly from homeroom to your vehicle unless you contact the main office in writing of alternate arrangements.
+Please designate a regular meeting area with your child.
+If you are not in that location, the student will remain on the sidewalk with a faculty member.
+If your child is in grades 3 and 4, please come to the main entrance and a staff member will release your child to you.
 If you have made arrangements for someone else to pick up your child, please make sure this information is noted in Pick Up Patrol.

 Please see diagram: